Blood money (restitution): Particular examples and uses

 Blood money is, colloquially, the reward for bringing a criminal to justice.
 A common meaning in other contexts is the money-penalty paid by a murderer to the kinsfolk of the victim.
 These fines completely protect the offender, or the kinsfolk thereof, from the vengeance of the injured family.
 The weregild compensation system was common among Germanic peoples as part of ancient Germanic law, before the introduction of Christianity.

 A scale of payments, graduated according to the heinousness of the crime, was fixed by laws, which further settled who could exact the blood-money, and who were entitled to share it.
 Homicide was not the only crime expiable: blood-money could be exacted for most crimes of violence.
 Some acts, such as killing someone in a church or while asleep, or within the precincts of the royal palace, and corporal infamy (rape) were "bot-less".
 The death penalty was inflicted instead.
 Such a criminal was outlawed, and could be killed on sight or thrown into a bog in case of rape, according to Tacitus.

 In Islam

-In Islamic terms, Qisas can in some cases result in blood money being paid out to the family of victims.
+In Islamic terms, Qisas can in some cases result in blood money (diyya) being paid out to the family of victims.
 The amount varies from country to country and from case to case.